Independent Prescribing is the term used to describe any prescribing completed by a healthcare professional other than a doctor or dentist.

 Funding

-We have now received information regarding our NHSE funding for this year (25-26) and we have limited funding for places on the NMP programmes in the 3 Education providers within our region.
+We have now received information regarding our NHSE funding for this year (26-7) and have limited funding for places on Independent Prescribing programmes at the 3 Education providers within our region.

 University of Exeter – Practice Certificate in Independent and Supplementary Prescribing | Postgraduate Taught | University of Exeter